-

 Australian Mountain Doodles tend to be mellow dogs with a moderate energy level.
 There is a small chance they will inherit a higher energy level from the Aussiedoodle side, but they tend to sit in the moderate range more often than not.

-Daily walks plus some playtime or some time to run are usually enough for this dog.
 With working dog instincts, they need a job to do to be happy and need mental stimulation to keep from getting bored.
 They also tend to be athletic dogs, so don’t be afraid to try different activities once they have finished growing.
+But, it’s important to keep things low-impact until puppies finish growing to avoid damage to developing bones and joints.
+Your vet can help you determine the right timeline for your Australian Mountain Doodle.

 Because these are average ranges, there can be some variation in the size of your Australian Mountain Doodle.
-Although it is not a guarantee, you can meet the parents in-person, especially the mother, to get a better idea of what size to expect in your Australian Mountain Doodle.
+Although it is not a guarantee, you can meet the parents in person, especially the mother, to get a better idea of what size to expect in your Australian Mountain Doodle.